inivekin/abosa/abosa.typ

 in each part you were embedded, might not prompt recursive download, but at least I'm clear-headed.
-With sudden, silent hope then dread as whirring stop leads unsteading, the pyramid descends on thread in blurring drop with circled heading.
+Sudden silence, hope then dreading whirring stop leads an unsteading, pyramid descends on threading blurred in drop with circled heading.
 Shifting forces makes sand syrup, moving land to stable new state;
 though my beacon's no more corrupt,
 I'm caught in sands and now must wait.
-Like desert dripped through fingers slipped that's stranding me in sorry place,
-In dropping what I have not gripped
+Like desert dripped through fingers slipped that's stranding me in sorry place, and dropping what I have not gripped
 I've weighted feet and cannot chase you racing others unsated, whose needing more than I can serve